• Skip to primary navigation

 For those who go thru re-exams, this is just not funny

-This year, Prime Minister Narendra Modi authored a book “Exam Warriors” which talks about reducing stress during exam time.
-No wonder he is upset about this paper leak as the leak + re-exam has increased the stress for students and their families.
+This year, Prime Minister Narendra Modi authored a book, “Exam Warriors”, about reducing stress during exam time.
+No wonder he is upset about this paper leak, as the leak + re-exam has increased the pressure on students and their families.

 What Can Friends & The Govt Do For These Unfortunate Ones

 The CBSE Board has said they will conduct re-exams for the two subjects.
-I still believe the government will come out with a solution to reduce the burden on the students.
+I still believe the government will come up with a solution to reduce the burden on the students.

-• The family has to play a big role in managing the child.
-They could be irritated, stressed, throwing tantrums.
+• The family has to play a significant role in managing the child.
+They could be irritated, stressed, or throwing tantrums.
 Tolerate all of it (only till the re-exam!).

-• For those who are not having a re-exam, please don’t post your vacation photos on social media.
+• For those not having a re-exam, please don’t post your vacation photos on social media.
 It doesn’t help the affected ones.

-• For those who are not having a re-exam, don’t tell others about your preparation for other competitive exams.
+• For those not having a re-exam, don’t tell others about your preparation for other competitive exams.
 The affected ones are not fortunate enough to focus on these competitive exams.

-• Many families had planned for a vacation, starting soon after the Board exams.
-Airlines, railways, hotels must allow them to cancel, change the plans without any penalty.
+• Many families had planned a vacation, starting soon after the Board exams.
+Airlines, railways, and hotels must allow them to cancel and change their plans without penalty.

-• This doesn’t change things but the affected ones must know the entire nation is sympathetic to their situation.
+• This doesn’t change things, but the affected must know the entire nation is sympathetic to their situation.

-• If the govt punished the guilty severely and took long-term corrective measures, it will at least ensure that future generations wouldn’t have to suffer through this torture.
+• If the govt punished the guilty severely and took long-term corrective measures, it would at least ensure that future generations wouldn’t have to suffer through this torture.

 Students Taking Re-Exam Have Just One Question